 Step #4: Final Grading and Debris Removal.
 After all concrete is poured and cured (10 days minimum after pouring), the grading will be completed to comply with the elevations on the plot plan.
 Your plot plan has been specifically designed to allow for proper drainage away from your home into swales and/or catch basins.
-Once the final grade is complete, an engineering company will verify the accuracy of the field conditions to the approved plot plan.
-After inspecting the grade, the engineer will provide Lombardo Homes with a Grade Certificate approving the conditions of your home’s grade.
+After the completion of the final grade, an engineering company will verify the accuracy of the field conditions to the approved plot plan.
+Once the engineer inspects the grade, they will provide Lombardo Homes with a Grade Certificate approving the conditions of your homes grade.

 Step #5: Sod and Irrigation.
 If your sod and irrigation are being installed by Lombardo Homes, work will begin after the municipality approves your home’s grade.
 The municipality inspects the grade after we submit the Grade Certificate we received from the engineering company.
 Your irrigation system will be installed first, followed by the sod.
 Sod needs to be watered 2-3 times daily for the first 2-3 weeks in order for it to be installed properly, so your irrigation controller will be set accordingly by the landscape contractor at time of installation.
 Once the 3-week period is completed, please turn back the watering durations as recommended by a Lombardo representative or landscape contractor.